dana-team/container-app-operator/README.md

 The `container-app-operator` is an operator that reconciles `Capp` CRs.

-`Capp` (or ContainerApp) provides a higher-level abstraction for deploying containerized workload, making it easier for end-users to deploy workloads on Kubernetes without being knowledgeable in Kubernetes concepts, while adhering to the standards required by the infrastructure and platform teams without any extra burden on the users.
+`Capp` (or ContainerApp) provides a higher-level abstraction for deploying containerized Serverless workload, making it easier for end-users to deploy workloads on Kubernetes without being knowledgeable in Kubernetes concepts, while adhering to the standards required by the infrastructure and platform teams without any extra burden on the users.

-The operator uses open-source projects, such as [`Knative Serving`](https://github.com/knative/serving), [`logging-operator`](https://github.com/kube-logging/logging-operator) and [`nfspvc-operator`](https://github.com/dana-team/nfspvc-operator) to create an abstraction for containerized workloads.
+The operator uses open-source projects, such as [`knative-serving`](https://github.com/knative/serving), [`logging-operator`](https://github.com/kube-logging/logging-operator), [`nfspvc-operator`](https://github.com/dana-team/nfspvc-operator) and [`external-dns`](https://github.com/kubernetes-sigs/external-dns) to create an abstraction for containerized workloads.

 ## Run Container Service